Taylor Swift and SZA lead 2023 MTV Video Music Award nominations

 Aespa, Burna Boy, Davido, Eslabon Armado, FIFTY FIFTY, PinkPantheress, Saucy Santana, Stephen Sanchez and Toosii are also nominated for the first time.

-The VMAs will be held at the Prudential Center in Newark, New Jersey.
+The VMAs will be held at the Prudential Center in Newark.
 Fan voting begins Tuesday across 15 gender-neutral categories at vote.mtv.com, including the new best Afrobeats category, and ends Friday, Sept.
 1.

 Voting in the best new artist category will remain active throughout the show.